• Skip to primary navigation

 Peanut Chicken Power Bowls

 Sauce: Gotta have that sauce!
-The peanut sauce brings all of the flavours together in this power bowl.
+The peanut sauce brings all of the flavors together in this power bowl.

 Herbs & Nuts: Herbs add that finishing touch to a power bowl.
 In this bowl we have mint but there’s so many options!
 Try basil or cilantro for herbs OR add more crunch with chopped peanuts, cashews or almonds.